Steps to Certification

 Part II Examination

-The Part II Examination is an oral examination consisting of three separate session with three different examiners.
-The exam is an interactive process between the candidate and examiner, allowing you to demonstrate your expertise and judgment in data acquisition, problem solving, patient management, systems-based practice, and interpersonal and communication skills.
+The Part II Examination is an oral examination consisting of two separate sessions with four different examiners.
+The exam is an interactive process between the candidate and examiners, allowing you to demonstrate your expertise and judgment in data acquisition, problem solving, patient management, systems-based practice, and interpersonal and communication skills.